Sandratana22/Project-2/README.md

   The program will be in separate files: Project-two.cpp/Header.h/Source.cpp

+  *Video Explanation of the code*

 1- These are the function that will be used:
 ![Screenshot 2024-11-16 183020](https://github.com/user-attachments/assets/3d9b3dff-06f0-4fcd-b2ef-47b1a710444f)

 2- Variable will be used for Passenger and Flights:

 ![Screenshot 2024-11-16 183710](https://github.com/user-attachments/assets/df4d960a-f1fb-48b1-98f0-5c499efd4fe9)

 3- The details that will be printed:

 ![Screenshot 2024-11-16 183853](https://github.com/user-attachments/assets/c7fa9b1c-b10d-4d59-b100-856ba8d6f166)

-*Author of the Program*
+*Author of the Program* :

 Name: Sandratana Andrianjohary

 Class: CIS 25 Fall 2024